FabiAndHisCoffee/Data_Vis/README.md

-#Forschungsförderungsdifferenzen im deutschen Föderalismus (working title)
+# Forschungsförderungsdifferenzen im deutschen Föderalismus (working title)

 # Overview
-Our goal was to visualize the differences in funding for science projects between the 16 german states
+Our goal was to visualize the differences in funding for science projects between the 16 german states.

+This is our final project for the Data Visualization course at Freie Universiät.
+Handed in on 13.
+February 2020

 # Table of contents